-Exports from the UK to France must receive export clearance in the UK and must be pre-declared for importation into France with MRN (Movement Reference Number) barcodes, issued by French customs.
+Exports from the UK to France must receive export clearance in the UK with a GMR and must be pre-declared for importation into France with MRN (Movement Reference Number) barcodes, issued by French customs.
 Barcodes can be in physical paper form or digital form (via a smart device).

 If drivers have multiple MRNs these must be grouped together using the Envelope Logistique service.
 This means they will then have one master MRN which will speed up the check in process.
 This service can be found here.

 A GMR must be in place prior to arrival at the port.